yuldoshevuz/authentication-service/README.md

 ```
 ## Environment Variables

-Before running the application, make sure to create a `.env` file in the root directory and fill it with the following environment variables based on `.example.env`.
+Before running the application, make sure to create a `.env` file in the root directory and fill it with the following environment variables based on `.example.env`

 ```dotenv
 PORT=5001